-Bipartisan Infrastructure Law Funding Highlights:
+Infrastructure Investment and Jobs Act Funding Highlights:

-On November 15, 2021, President Biden signed into law the \$1.2 trillion Infrastructure Investment and Jobs Act (IIJA) of 2021 (H.R.
-3694) also known as the Bipartisan Infrastructure Law (BIL).
-BIL provides supplemental funding for the CWSRF which is in addition to the annual SRF capitalization grants.
+On November 15, 2021, the \$1.2 trillion Infrastructure Investment and Jobs Act (IIJA) of 2021 (H.R.
+3694) was signed into law.
+IIJA provides supplemental funding for the CWSRF which is in addition to the annual SRF capitalization grants.
 The additional funding is federally appropriated and will be available over five federal fiscal years (2022 - 2026).
 The additional funding will expand SRF program capacity for loans and loan forgiveness while adhering to existing SRF project eligibilities.

-Meeting BIL Priorities
+Meeting IIJA Priorities

-The USEPA established several key priorities of BIL that KIA has constantly worked to meet.
-One of the main goals of BIL is to ensure that disadvantaged communities benefit from the historic investment in water infrastructure.
-In the past two state fiscal years, KIA has committed over \$113 million in CWSRF funding to disadvantaged communities and areas in the state.
-During this period, the KIA and DOW have continuously made an effort to market the BIL funding to disadvantaged communities through outreach while also trying to simplify the application process for them.
-The priority point system and disadvantaged community definitions have also been updated since the implementation of BIL to meet additional USEPA priorities.
+The USEPA established several key priorities of IIJA that KIA has consistently worked to meet.
+One of the main goals of IIJA is to ensure that communities who may not have traditionally qualified for a loan may also benefit from the historic investment in water infrastructure.
+In the past three state fiscal years, KIA has committed over \$186 million in CWSRF funding to these communities and areas in the state.
+During this period, the KIA and DOW have continuously made an effort to market the IIJA funding through outreach while also trying to simplify the application process.
+The priority point system and disadvantaged community definitions have also been updated since the implementation of IIJA to meet additional USEPA priorities.
 CWSRF emerging contaminants funding has been used to foster resilience to flood hazards and support climate adaptation.

-American Iron and Steel (AIS) Utilization
+American Iron and Steel Utilization

-On June 10, 2014, WRRDA amended the CWA to include permanent requirements for the use of AIS products in Clean Water SRF projects.
+On June 10, 2014, WRRDA amended the CWA to include permanent requirements for the use of American Iron and Steel (AIS) products in Clean Water SRF projects.
 Materials utilized must be certified as AIS.
 Implementation guidance can be found at the link below: